AdobeDocs/commerce-admin.en/help/catalog/product-create-simple.md

 - Simple product configuration overrides configurable product configurations for a specific product.

-- A simple product can have custom options with a variety of input controls, which makes it possible to sell many product variations from a single SKU.
+- A simple product can have custom options with various types of input, which makes it possible to sell many product variations from a single SKU.